 It is important to understand that traditional financial data treats all product versions the same.
-Retention, conversion, average revenue per user (ARPU) and other critical KPIs can differ dramatically from one version to the next, but you won’t gain those insights from your ledgers.
+Customer acquisition, retention, conversion, average revenue per user (ARPU) and other critical KPIs can differ dramatically from one version to the next, but you won’t gain those insights from your ledgers.
 If one product version contains a bug or unpopular feature, those differences will have a major impact on your firm’s finances; you just won’t know exactly why or how.

 Cohort Analysis: A Must for Forecasts and Trends

 Fortunately, there is a solution to those pitfalls – cohort analysis of customer analytics.
 Tech-based products rarely experience bugs or crashes uniformly across its entire user base, you need to be able to understand which applications, versions and user groups are experiencing problems that could impact your bottom line.
 Similarly, cohort analysis offers insight into which product versions are more or less popular among users.
 If you split up your customers according to versions 1.0, 1.1, 1.2 and so on, for example, you might find out that different versions have wildly different rates of user engagement and retention.
 Instead of addressing every potential problem in your next update, you can focus on the fixes and upgrades that will lead to greater adoption, greater retention, increase virility and, ultimately, more profits.